davidji99/terraform-provider-herokux/docs/resources/formation_autoscaling.md

 1. In the event you remove an existing `herokux_formation_autoscaling.foobar` resource after it's been successfully applied to an app, you **MUST** `import` the resource first if the new `herokux_formation_autoscaling.foobar` resource is targeting the same app prior to its removal.
 Otherwise, the resource will error with a message indicating a resource `import` prerequisite.
-   This is due to two reasons:
+   This is due to following reasons:

     * The resource does not delete the formation autoscaling during resource destruction as it'll render any subsequent autoscaling management impossible for the same app/dyno process type.